 Face Rating Tools Compared: 6 AI Apps Reviewed (2026)

 Millions of people search "rate my face" every month.
-Most tools that come up give a vague score and upload your selfie to unknown servers.
+Most tools that come up give a vague face score and upload your selfie to unknown servers.
 We tested the 6 most popular options and ranked them on what actually matters.

 Quick picks